What to Expect

 The Act of Worship: We begin with praise and worship, led by our praise team.
 Songs include up-tempo praise songs, traditional hymns, and devotional worship.
 Words for all the music are projected in the front of the church.
 After the singing, we generally have a time when we listen for the Lord's guidance.
 Sometimes people will read a scripture, pray, or give a prophetic word.
 In the seats you will find liturgical booklets, which enable the congregation to share fully in every service.

 Communion: We celebrate the Eucharist, or Holy Communion, at each service.
 All who love the Lord Jesus and are baptized are welcome to receive communion with us.
-Ushers dismiss the congregation row by row to line up and go toward the front of the church for communion.
-You will receive a wafer, which you may then dip in the cup of wine.
-Some people prefer to eat the wafer immediately and then drink from the common cup.
-Either way is acceptable.
+Currently, the priest or Eucharist minister intincts (dips into the wine) the wafer and then places it into your open hands.
+(Traditionally, the wafer is placed into your hands, and you may then dip it in the cup of wine, or you may eat the wafer immediately and then drink from the common cup.
+Either way is acceptable.)
 Children who love the Lord and have been baptized are also welcome to receive.

 The Church Year: Our church observes the traditional Christian calendar.
 The season of Advent, during which we prepare for Christmas, begins on the Sunday closest to November 30.
 Lent, the forty days of preparation for Easter, begins on Ash Wednesday.
 Easter season lasts fifty days, concluding on the feast of Pentecost.
 During these times the Bible readings are chosen for their appropriateness to the season.